SS Polar Chief: Peacetime

 In August 1914 the Admiralty requisitioned Montcalm.
 She was initially used as a troop ship carrying members of the British Expeditionary Force.
 In October 1914 she was converted to a dummy battleship, mimicking HMS Audacious, whose name she carried.
 She was a member of a dummy battleship squadron, which was disbanded on 6 July 1915.

-In 1915 the Admiralty intended intended to use her as a blockship, but instead she was used as either a depot ship or a store ship.
+In 1915 the Admiralty intended to use her as a blockship, but instead she was used as either a depot ship or a store ship.
 On 19 January 1916 she was transferred to the Shipping Controller, who appointed Frederick Leyland Ltd of Liverpool to manage her.